RGGH/evaluate/README.md

 # Evaluate - An LLM Eval Framework

-A lightweight, flexible evaluation framework for testing models with automated judging capabilities, supporting both Gemini and Ollama.
+A lightweight, flexible evaluation framework for testing models with automated judging capabilities, supporting Gemini, Anthropic, OpenAI, and  Ollama.

 - Sqlite database for saving history
 - Specify LLM provider for LLM and Judge